Updated on September 18, 2023

 Summary

 A stye is a red, painful lump caused by a bacterial infection in a clogged eyelid gland or eyelash follicle.
+They are often located on the outer part of your eyelid, but they can also appear on the inner edge of the eyelid sometimes.

 Most styes are harmless and go away with home remedies like warm compresses.
 Stubborn or bothersome styes usually resolve with antibiotic treatment.